Appendix D: Satisfactory Academic Progress (SAP) Policy for Financial Aid Recipients

 SAP Policy versus Academic Standing Policy

 The Satisfactory Academic Progress (SAP) Policy is different from the Academic Standing Policy.

 - The SAP Policy only affects eligibility to receive financial aid.

-- The Academic Standing Policy applies to all TU students and violations can lead to dismissal from TU.
-For more information on the Academic Standing Policy, see Academic Standards and Procedures in this catalog.
+- The Academic Standing Policy applies to all Towson University students and violations can lead to dismissal from TU.

-Undergraduate students must meet all four of these cumulative SAP standards to be eligible to receive most financial aid programs (including student and parents loans; state scholarships; Federal Work-Study funds; and federal, state and institutional grants).
+Undergraduate students must meet all three of these cumulative requirements to remain eligible to receive the aid programs above.

 1. Minimum Cumulative Grade Point Average

 |Cumulative Earned TU and Transfer Units||Minimum Cumulative GPA|

 |Undergraduate Students with 60 attempted units and above||2.00|